Justin Bieber: 2010–2011: My World 2.0, Never Say Never, and Under the Mistletoe

 A 3-D part-biopic, part-concert film starring Bieber entitled Justin Bieber: Never Say Never, was released on February 11, 2011, directed by Step Up 3D director Jon M. Chu.
 It topped the box office with an estimated gross of $12.4 million on its opening day from 3,105 theatres.
 It grossed $30.3 million for the weekend and was narrowly beaten by the romantic comedy Just Go with It, which grossed $31 million.
 Never Say Never reportedly exceeded industry expectations, nearly matching the $31.1 million grossed by Miley Cyrus's 2008 3-D concert film, Hannah Montana & Miley Cyrus: Best of Both Worlds Concert, which holds the record for the top debut for a music-documentary.
 Never Say Never grossed a total of $99,034,125 worldwide, becoming the highest-grossing concert or performance film at the global box office.
 The film is accompanied by his second remix album, Never Say Never – The Remixes, released February 14, 2011, and features remixes of songs from his debut album, with guest appearances from Miley Cyrus, Chris Brown, and Kanye West, among others.
 Bieber was a participating player in the 2011 NBA All-Star Celebrity Game, held on February 18, 2011, and was named the Most Valuable Player (MVP), scoring eight points (3–11 FG) with two rebounds and four assists.
-In June 2011, an album track from Never Say Never titled "That Should Be Me", featuring country music band Rascal Flatts, won him his first award in country music for Collaborative Video of the Year at the CMT Music Awards.
+In June 2011, an album track from Never Say Never titled "That Should Be Me" (featuring Rascal Flatts), won him his first award in country music for Collaborative Video of the Year at the CMT Music Awards.
 Time magazine named Bieber one of the 100 most influential people in the world on their annual list.
 In June 2011, Bieber was ranked No. 2 on the Forbes list of Best-Paid Celebrities under 30.
 He is the youngest star, and 1 of 7 musicians on the list, having raked in $53 million in a 12-month period.
-The same month, his collaborative single "Next to You" with American singer Chris Brown has released.
+The same month, his collaborative single "Next to You" with American singer Chris Brown was released.
 The unfinished video for that song was leaked online on June 6, and the official video was released on June 17.